slackapi/bolt-js/docs/_deployments/heroku.md

 ### Next steps

-You just deployed your first Bolt for JavaScript app to Heroku! 🚀
+You just deployed your first ⚡️[Bolt for JavaScript app to Heroku](https://github.com/slackapi/bolt-js-getting-started-with-heroku-app)! 🚀

 Now that you've deployed a basic app, you can start exploring how to customize and monitor it.
 Here are some ideas of what to explore next: